Close links with and employment opportunities in New Zealand have led to considerable migration of Pacific peoples to New Zealand.

 New Zealand citizenship and rights of residence have encouraged the migration of Cook Islanders, Niueans and Tokelauans.
 There has also been substantial migration to New Zealand from Samoa, Tonga and Fiji.
 Samoans, Tongans and Fijians are not New Zealand citizens, so migration from these countries has been more strongly affected by periodic changes in New Zealand government policy.
-Smaller numbers of people from other Pacific Islands have also migrated.
+Smaller numbers of people from other Pacific Islands have also migrated here.

 The Pacific population in New Zealand reached 266,000 in 2006.
-Increasing numbers of this group were New Zealand-born, and the comparative youthfulness of the population suggested that continued strong growth was likely.
+Increasing numbers of this group were New Zealand-born, and the relative youthfulness of the population suggested that continued strong growth was likely.
 In some cases the New Zealand-resident population was larger than the population of the original island home.

 In 2006 New Zealand’s population included: